m-clare/pymaxion/README.md

 # pymaxion
 Multi-purpose projective solver for geometric and structural problems.
+Written in Cython to go wicked fast.